Simulation of crumpled sheets via alternating quasistatic and dynamic representations: Methods

-In order to calibrate the yield curvature for different mesh resolutions, simulations of a square sheet folded in half are performed, and the final fold angle $\phi_f$ measured, for varying $c_0$ and mesh size.
-Fig.~\ref{fig:figure3}b shows the relationship between the final fold angle and onset of plastic damage $c_0$ after a transformation of variables, leading to reasonable data collapse onto a single line.
+In order to calibrate the yield curvature for different mesh resolutions, simulations of a square, elastoplastic sheet folded in half are performed, and the final fold angle $\phi_f$ measured, for varying $c_0$ and mesh size.
+Fig.~\ref{fig:figure3}b shows the relationship between the final fold angle and onset of plastic deformation.
+In particular, we obtain a reasonable data collapse onto a single line when $c_f = 2\sin\left(\theta_f/2\right)$, with $\theta_f = \pi - \phi_f$ the angle between the normals of the folded planes, is plotted against $\beta\left(c_0-\alpha\right)$, where $\alpha=0.05$ and $\beta=0.04\lambda$ are fitting parameters, and $\lambda = \sqrt{n/A}$ is the linear node density for a sheet of area $A$ with $n$ nodes.
+Thus, the onset of plastic deformation may be adjusted in a predictable manner to model sheets with higher or lower propensity for plastic deformation.

 To conclude this section, several quantities and parameters relevant to sheet simulation are summarized in Table~\ref{tab:params}.
 In the following section, we refer to the time over which the sheet is simulated as the \textit{simulation time}, and reserve \textit{computation time} for discussing the duration of program execution.